pau1a/Transcrypt/main.md

 - Users can verify integrity via published checksum algorithms and manifest files [↩ A3.2.6 – Report Service].
 - No third-party or government has access to unencrypted user data; only the tenant holds decryption keys [↩ A7.3 – Data Encryption and Key Management].
 - A public white-paper describes hashing standards, key management, and evidence verification workflow [↩ A7.5 – Secure Software Supply Chain].

+Implementation topology choices are recorded as ADRs (see ADR-0007 for database topology).

 **Post-MVP (v2.0+):**
 - Optional “**Proof of Process Ledger**” where audit hashes are notarised to an external distributed log. [[Post-MVP: §9.4 Risk Register and Mitigation]]